mwong770/MySQL-Challenges/README.md

 # MySQL-Challenges

-Solves a variety of MySQL Challenges using the sakila database provided by MySQL.
+Solutions to a variety of MySQL Challenges using the sakila database provided by MySQL.

 ## Table of Contents